gordonbanderson/uk-govt-covid-api-client/README.md

 ![codecov.io](https://codecov.io/github/gordonbanderson/uk-govt-covid-api-client/branch.svg?branch=master)

 # Background
 The UK Government has provided an API for accessing COVID data.
-The document is poor, see https://coronavirus.data.gov.uk/developers-guide , and if the structure parameter is missing the API call redirects to the documentation above (!).
+The documentation is poor, see https://coronavirus.data.gov.uk/developers-guide , and if the structure parameter is missing the API call redirects to the documentation above (!).